Cotonti/dev-documentation/devel.coding_style.en.md

 #### 2.3.3 Summary
 The basic philosophy here is to not hurt code clarity for the sake of laziness.
-This has to be balanced by a little bit of common sense, though; `printLoginStatusForAGivenUser()` goes too far, for example - that function would be better named `printUserLoginStatus()`, or just `printLoginStatus()`.
+This has to be balanced by a little bit of common sense, though: `printLoginStatusForAGivenUser()` goes too far, for example - that function would be better named `printUserLoginStatus()`, or just `printLoginStatus()`.

 ### 2.4 Types